 - It holds the paper in place while the kids work.
 I often tape paper directly to the table or a plastic placemat with young kids, to hold the paper in place.
 The cardboard is simply a more portable way to do that, so better for group situations like this art class.

-Finally, let your artwork dry.
+Finally, let your artwork dry and hang it.

 For the toddler art class, we set the artworks (still attached to their cardboard backing) on the floor to one side of the room.
 The kids each took their own artworks home and, presumably, removed the tape once they were dry.